Top 5 This Week

 Kivalliq Region: Baker Lake and the Barren Lands

-Baker Lake (Qamani’tuaq, 2,200 residents) is the only inland Nunavut community — at the geographic centre of Canada, on the west shore of Baker Lake in the Kivalliq region — and the gateway to the Thelon Wildlife Sanctuary, one of the largest wildlife reserves in the world (56,000km²) and home to the Beverly-Qamanirjuaq barren ground caribou herd (one of the largest remaining caribou populations in North America).
-Baker Lake is also a significant centre of Inuit art, particularly printmaking and wall hangings that document the traditional Inland Inuit (Caribou Inuit) culture of the Kivalliq barren lands.
+Baker Lake (Qamani’tuaq, about 2,100 residents) is Nunavut’s only inland settlement, sitting on the west shore of its namesake lake in the Kivalliq region, roughly 40km from the precise geographic centre of Canada.
+It is the gateway to the Thelon Wildlife Sanctuary — at 52,000km², the largest wildlife refuge on the North American continent — and to the Beverly-Qamanirjuaq herd, one of the largest barren-ground caribou populations left in North America.
+The hamlet is also a serious centre of Inuit art, known for printmaking and wall hangings that record the Inland (Caribou) Inuit culture of the Kivalliq barren lands.

 Practical Information for Nunavut Travel